Kotik112/OpenWeather-API-vs-Raspberry-Pi/README.md

 Once the project is set up, we will be able to monitor the data as it is collected and stored in Azure.
 We can then use this data to compare the weather data from the OpenWeather API with the data collected by the Raspberry Pi.
 This will allow us to gain insights about the environment and the accuracy of the weather data.

+## Hardware Setup
+The hardware setup for this project involves using a `Raspberry Pi` with a `Sense HAT` attached to it.
+The Sense HAT is a small add-on board that allows the Raspberry Pi to sense the environment, including temperature, humidity, and air pressure.

 ## Prerequisites
 - Azure subscription
   - I used Azure for Students subscription